2024 in K-1: K-1 World GP 2024 in Brasília

-K-1 World GP 2024 in Brasília - South American Round is a kickboxing event that will be held by K-1 on August 24, 2024, in Brasília, Brazil.
+K-1 World GP 2024 in Brasília - South American Round is a kickboxing event that was held in co-promotion by K-1 and WGP Kickboxing on August 24, 2024, in Brasília, Brazil.

 Background

-This event in Brasilia will be co promoted with WGP Kickboxing in partnership with the Brazilian ministry of sports and will be part of a fight week including two professional events as well as seminars.
-The K-1 event features an 8-man Grand Prix with a spot for the winner on the upcoming year end Grand Prix in Tokyo.
+This event in Brasilia was co-promoted with WGP Kickboxing, in partnership with the Brazilian ministry of sports.
+It was part of a fight week including two professional events as well as seminars.
+The K-1 event featured an eight-man Grand Prix with a spot for the winner in the upcoming year-end Grand Prix in Tokyo.

 K-1 World GP 2024 South American Qualification Tournament bracket

-^{1} Anderson Silva withdrew form the final due to injury and was subsequently replaced by Jhonny Klever as losing semifinalist Wesley Cottas was also injured.
+^{1} Anderson Silva withdrew from the final due to injury and was subsequently replaced by Jhonny Klever, as losing semifinalist Wesley Cottas was also injured.